 Get a Paper Route.
 If you have a bike and don’t mind getting up early, you can deliver newspapers.
 All your afternoons and evenings will be free and you will still be making money!
 To start, visit your local Circulation Department.

 Social Media Marketing is perfect for you if you spend a lot of time on Facebook, Instagram, Pinterest, Snapchat, and/or other social media platforms.
 Try marketing yourself as a social media expert and see if companies don’t hire you to post, find friends, and make online connections.

 Swagbucks is a program that allows you to make money, just by using their search engine and links to your favorite online shopping sites and games.
 Check it out!

 Now you have a better idea of what jobs can you get at 14.
 The next step is to pick out a few ideas that you like and go for it!

-Snag a Job is a good site that may give you some ideas about what business are hiring in your area.
+Snag A Job is a good site that may give you some ideas about what business is hiring in your area.
 Use words like “temporary,” “part-time,” “student,” “summer,” etc. to get rid of the junk you aren’t interested in.